epfl-ada/ada-2023-project-adapowerup2023/README.md

     * What is the perfect beer for any mood?

 ## Additional Information
-### Deciding on emotion list and map
+### Selection of Emotions for Review Analysis
-The list of emotions in the list below will be used to score the reviews under these headings.
-It is selected by analyzing the researchs of emotion detection, and these emotions are found to be the main headings of emotions.
+The primary emotions listed in Figure 1 below will be used to score the reviews.
+It is selected by analyzing the literature of emotion detection, and these emotions are found to be the main headings of emotions known as Parrot's emotion model.

-After applying Text-Based Emotion Detection (TBED)[^1], emotion scores of the beer styles will be mapped to a mood according to the research [^2]

 ![image](https://github.com/epfl-ada/ada-2023-project-adapowerup2023/assets/80288512/4783bb5a-33d8-48c4-ad01-cfd266eae77a)

-* **Explain** the Hourglass model of emotions is shown in Fig. 3b, and consists of 20 categories (half positive and half negative) in four independent dimensions
+Figure 1:  Parrot’s emotions model [^1]

+After applying text-based emotion detection, we will use an emotion map to obtain the moods of the beer styles[^2]

 [^1]: S. Zad, M. Heidari, J. H. J. Jones and O. Uzuner, "Emotion Detection of Textual Data: An Interdisciplinary Survey," 2021 IEEE World AI IoT Congress (AIIoT), Seattle, WA, USA, 2021, pp. 0255-0261,
 doi: 10.1109/AIIoT52608.2021.9454192. https://ieeexplore.ieee.org/abstract/document/9454192